How do we get trapped in wishful thinking? We overfocus on plans, overthink and fail execution.

 It's important to note that task management and time management are not the same things.

-As we stated above, task management is about breaking down a project into manageable pieces and prioritizing them based on importance and urgency, while time management refers to how you use each moment of your day.
+As we stated above, task management is about breaking down a project into manageable pieces and prioritizing them based on importance and urgency through task management software, while time management refers to how you use each moment of your day.

 That said, they work together hand-in-hand: if you don't prioritize tasks correctly, then you'll likely find yourself running out of time before everything gets done!